2020 Cinema & Religion Series Marks Seventh Season

-The ten-week class is sponsored by ACTS Church Lakeline in partnership with Parabolic Media and other local churches.
-This past fall, the partnership offered a companion class called Lenses at the Trails of 620 Moviehouse.
-The course concept used was similar in approach to an ESL class for non-native speakers of English, but in this case, it is entertainment as a second language.
-This series was designed to help viewers develop a higher sense of media literacy or even fluency in interpreting the films they see.
+The ten-week class is sponsored by Parabolic Media and Concordia University Texas.
+The course concept is similar in approach to an ESL class for non-native speakers of English, but in this case, it is entertainment as a second language.
+This series was designed to help viewers develop a higher sense of media literacy and fluency in interpreting the films they see.
 Similarly, Cinema & Religion is designed for anyone who wants to develop a higher awareness or appreciation for the inspirational power of movies.

-The $80 registration includes a copy of a book of the same title written especially for this course.
-The course will feature ten free screenings of selected films at either Moviehouse each week.
-Every screening is followed by an open discussion led by a variety of respondents in addition to Hohle or Youmans.
+A reduced registration fee of $50 includes a choice of Youman's and Hohle's books, including The Filmmaker's Prayer, which was written as support for this course.
+The course will feature ten free screenings of selected films at the Moviehouse each week.
+Every movie is followed by an open discussion led by Hohle and Youmans.
 “There is no better setting to truly consider the richness of the film narrative than in a comfortable movie theater with an audience,” Hohle said.
 “While our respondents primarily speak through the lens of Christianity, we really learn from each other as we take the time afterward to unpack and share the personal religious experience the film provides for each of us.”